This is our review of the best dog agility seesaw in 2022.

 The Difficulties of Mastering the Seesaw

-As with all dog agility equipment, a teeter totter can seem a little odd to a dog.
+As with all agility gear, a teeter-totter can seem a little odd to a dog.
 It takes a lot of intelligence, trust, and practice for them to gain confidence and perform well.

-Put yourself in your dog’s shoes: you are on a strange piece of equipment that initially looks like a ramp leading to nowhere, then, suddenly, the ramp begins to fall, with you on it!
+Put yourself in your dog’s shoes: you are on a strange piece of kit that initially looks like a ramp leading to nowhere, and then, suddenly, the ramp begins to fall with you on it!

 What are the Kennel Club regulations for an agility seesaw?